configit-sdk/.github/profile/README.md

-Configit SDK contains libraries and sample code to help you develop applications integrated to Configit Ace.

-## Requesting access
+## Requesting access to Configit SDK

 The Configit SDK repositories and packages are private.
 To request access, mail configit-sdk-req@configit.com.